Yes, The Tula System has been demonstrated as safe and effective in clinical studies.1,2

 Your child will need to remain still while the physician fills your child’s ears with the numbing solution and places the ear plugs.
 Then he/she should be quietly occupied for about 10 minutes while the ears are numbing.
 During this time, your child can play with a toy, eat snacks, or watch a movie, but should not touch the ear plugs or cables.

 Your child will also need to remain still for the insertion of the ear tubes.
 The doctor’s assistant will hold your child’s head during this portion of the procedure to limit movement.

-Once the doctor establishes visualization of the ear drum, the Tula tube delivery device will insert the ear tube in less than half a second per ear to minimize the time your child must remain still.6
+Once the doctor establishes visualization of the eardrum, the Tula tube delivery device will insert the ear tube in less than half a second per ear to minimize the time your child must remain still.3

 The ENT doctor will make sure the numbing drug is working by gently tapping each eardrum before proceeding with the ear tube insertion.
 Your child will likely not feel this but will hear a “tap, tap, tap.”

-The ENT doctor will gently tap each eardrum with an instrument and assess your child’s reaction to be sure that your child’s ear drum is numb prior to ear tube insertion.
-In the recent Tula clinical study, the ear drum was not fully numb for approximately 3% of children.2 If this happens, the ENT doctor will not proceed with the procedure.
+The ENT doctor will gently tap each eardrum with an instrument and assess your child’s reaction to determine whether your child’s eardrum is numb prior to ear tube insertion.
+In the Tula clinical study, the eardrum was not fully numb for approximately 3% of children.2 If this happens, the ENT doctor will make recommendations for the best course of action.

 It is always okay to stop the procedure and reschedule your child for ear tube placement in the operating room.
 Your ENT doctor will be monitoring your child’s comfort level and will make recommendations for the best course of action.